Itsfoss0/alx-higher_level_programming/0x00-python-hello_world/README.md

 </h1>

 ## Intro
-In this module, we  will explore the basics of programmin in python.
+In this module, we  will explore the basics of programming in python.

 ### Resources
 1. [The python Tutorial](https://docs.python.org/3/tutorial/index.html)